mallgroup/mal-gistor/README.md

 App available on https://igist.app

-## When to use Gist UI?
+## What does Gist UI offer?
- - If you frequently work with GitHub Gists.
- - If you believe that you can save even more time managing Gists efficiently.
+ - Saving more of your time by managing Gists efficiently.
+ - Syntax highlighting with support for multiple formats.
+ - Statistics regarding to your Gists.

+### What we're working on?
+ - Option to organize your Gists with categories.

 We're proudly back up by the [largest e-commerce platform](http://www.mallgroup.com) in Western Europe.